 '''

-QUERY SYSOPER (note the user ID)
+query sysoper (note the user ID)

-SET SYSOPER

-FORCE RACFVM

-XAUTOLOG RACMAINT
+set sysoper

+force racmaint

+xautolog racfvm

 '''

 - 2. Place the service into production by running PUT2PROD.
-If necessary, see "Steps for placing service into production" on page 16. - 3.
-Start up the production RACFVM server. - If CP and RACF were both placed into production, then you must IPL your z/VM system using your primary PARM disk (default CF1) and your normal IPL procedure. - If only RACF was placed into production, run the following commands to shutdown the RACMAINT backup server and bring up the RACFVM production server:
+If necessary, see "Steps for placing service into production" on page 18. - 3.
+Start up the production RACFVM server. - If CP and RACF were both placed into production, you must IPL your z/VM system using your primary PARM disk (default CF1) and your normal IPL procedure. - If only RACF was placed into production, issue the following commands to shut down the RACMAINT backup server and bring up the RACFVM production server:

 '''

-FORCE RACMAINT

-XAUTOLOG RACFVM
+force racmaint

+xautolog racfvm

-SET SYSOPER userid
+set sysoper userid

 '''

+where:

-(where userid is the userid from the previous QUERY SYSOPER command)
+userid is the user ID from the previous QUERY SYSOPER command).